Parametric Bootstrap for Fixed Edge-Probability Network Models: Bootstrap Bias of Subgraph Counts

 which is clearly non-negligible.
-This verifies that the location shift in Figure~\ref{fig:bootstrap_bias} is not by chance.
-On the other hand, for rooted subgraph count,
+This verifies that the location shift observed in Figure~\ref{fig:bootstrap_bias} is not due to random fluctuation.
+On the other hand, for the rooted subgraph count,

-which does converge to zero, but at a rate as slow as $(np)^{-1/2}$.
-As a result, we will still observe a non-negligible amount of bias for a relatively sparse network of finite size.
+which converges to zero, but possibly as slowly as $(np)^{-1/2}$.
+As a result, for relatively sparse finite-size networks, we may still observe a non-negligible amount of bootstrap bias.

-So far, we have discussed the bias problem under the Chung-Lu model when the maximum-likelihood estimator $\widehat{P}_{\textrm{MLE}}$ defined by \eqref{eq:Phat_MLE_DCSBM} is used.
-Recall that in Figure~\ref{fig:bias_triangle_counts}, the triangle count also suffers from significant bootstrap bias under SVD estimation.
-We now consider a different estimator $\widehat{P}$ and show that this problem is not MLE-specific.
+So far, we have discussed the bias problem under the Chung--Lu model when the maximum likelihood estimator $\widehat{P}_{\textrm{MLE}}$ defined in \eqref{eq:Phat_MLE_DCSBM} is used.
+Recall that, in Figure~\ref{fig:bias_triangle_counts}, the triangle count also exhibits significant bootstrap bias under SVD estimation.
+We now consider a different estimator $\widehat{P}$ and show that this problem is not specific to the MLE.